Reasonate

 More about fact checking disputed claims.

-• If one participant thinks that a claim is exaggerated, cherry-picked, or otherwise untrue, the participant can request that participants work collaboratively to identify the facts.
+• If one participant thinks that a claim untrue, the participant can request that participants work collaboratively to identify the facts.
 If there is insufficient time to identify the facts, the participants will note that the facts need to be checked later.

 • TIP: Some fact claims are empirical (e.g., “Over 30% of college students have used AI to generate an entire essay.”).
 Other fact claims are ethical (e.g., “It’s unethical for students to use AI to generate essays.”)
 Empirical fact claims are easier to check, but ethical facts claims are often where important disagreements lie.